MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 # Fabric and Power BI support options

 This article describes the support options that are available to customers who have purchased Microsoft Fabric, Power BI Pro, Power BI Premium Per User, and Power BI Premium.
 Fabric and Power BI Administrators and other admins in your organization have access to expanded support options.
 Read [Commonly used Microsoft 365 admin center roles](/microsoft-365/admin/add-users/about-admin-roles#commonly-used-microsoft-365-admin-center-roles) to learn more about who can manage service requests for your organization.

 ## Get started with support for Power BI end users

-If you're an end user, you can contact support directly if you have a Power BI Pro or Power BI Premium Per User license.
+If you're a Power BI end user, you can contact support directly if you have a Power BI Pro or Power BI Premium Per User license.
 But, your administrator might prefer you take a different route to get help.
 Before you contact support, check these requirements:
 1. Find out which license you have.
 To quickly check whether you're eligible to contact support, select your profile picture from the page header in the [Power BI service](https://app.powerbi.com).
 If **Pro account** or **Premium Per User account** is displayed, you might use the following listed support options.
 Select **View account** to see more details about your account.

    :::image type="content" source="media/service-support-options/license-type.png" alt-text="Screen capture showing license type displayed with account profile.":::